Implement password hash synchronization with Microsoft Entra Connect Sync

-After the EnforceCloudPasswordPolicyForPasswordSyncedUsers feature is enabled, new users are provisioned without a PasswordPolicies value.
+After the CloudPasswordPolicyForPasswordSyncedUsersEnabled feature is enabled, new users are provisioned without a PasswordPolicies value.

-It is recommended to enable EnforceCloudPasswordPolicyForPasswordSyncedUsers prior to enabling password hash sync, so that the initial sync of password hashes does not add the
+It is recommended to enable CloudPasswordPolicyForPasswordSyncedUsersEnabled prior to enabling password hash sync, so that the initial sync of password hashes does not add the

 DisablePasswordExpiration value to the PasswordPolicies attribute for the users.

-The default Azure AD password policy requires users to change their passwords every 90 days.
+The default Microsoft Entra password policy requires users to change their passwords every 90 days.
 If your policy in AD is also 90 days, the two policies should match.
-However, if the AD policy is not 90 days, you can update the Azure AD password policy to match by using the Set-MsolPasswordPolicy PowerShell command.
+However, if the AD policy is not 90 days, you can update the Microsoft Entra password policy to match by using the Update-MgDomain PowerShell command (previously: Set-MsolPasswordPolicy).

-Caveat: If there are synchronized accounts that need to have non-expiring passwords in Azure AD, you must explicitly add the
+Caveat: If there are synchronized accounts that need to have non-expiring passwords in Microsoft Entra ID, you must explicitly add the

-DisablePasswordExpiration value to the PasswordPolicies attribute of the user object in Azure AD.
+DisablePasswordExpiration value to the PasswordPolicies attribute of the user object in Microsoft Entra ID.
 You can do this by running the following command.

 For hybrid users that have a PasswordPolicies value set to